BlackMorzan/Zrobotyzowany_obiekt_mobilny/README.md

 # Zrobotyzowany_obiekt_mobilny
-ROMB - Small mobile robot capable of evading obstacles on his way.
+ROMB - Small mobile robot capable of evading obstacles on his way and poceeding on his way

-Test commit